squid-cache/squid-cache.github.io/FrontPage.rst

 == Squid Sprint ==
 Recently an informal squid sprint was held in Stockholm, hosted by HenrikNordström.
 Some of the topics of discussion...
  * ["StoreAPI"]
+ * LibCacheReplacement: free thoughts about designing an event-driven generic cache lib

 == ClientStreams ==
 A transcript of a recent IRC chat about using ClientStreams to request pages internally to squid.